FreeRADIUS/wiki.freeradius.org/guide/eduroam.md

 ## Tooling
 ### eapol_test
-Before you begin you should build a copy of ``eapol_test``.  ``eapol_test`` is an extremely useful tool produced by the hostapd project which can simulate both a Wireless Access Point and a Supplicant (client).
+Before you begin you should build a copy of ``eapol_test``.  ``eapol_test`` is an extremely useful tool produced by the [hostapd project](https://w1.fi/hostapd/) which can simulate both a Wireless Access Point and a Supplicant (client).
 Unfortunately it's not usually packaged and can be quite challenging to build manually.

-As part of the FreeRADIUS CIT suite we include a script to automatically build ``eapol_test``.
-You should use this script.
+A script is included in the FreeRADIUS CIT suite that will automatically build ``eapol_test``, which you should use.
+Instructions on building it are as follows:

 #### Dependencies
 ##### Centos/RHEL